 Procter & Gamble has been the most recent champion of crafting and telling the parent story, beginning with the 2010 Olympics campaign “Proud Sponsor of Moms.”
 Long content to let its corporate brand be defined by the handful of its powerhouse portfolio of brands like Tide and Pampers, P&G’s positioning of 34 of its brands under its corporate umbrella was a first for the company.
 It was the company’s biggest corporate campaign ever and the first to run on a global basis.

 Beyond P&G, a series of CPG players such as Unilever and SC Johnson have stepped up visibility for their corporate logos, tag lines and messages.
-Even product-marketing leader Coke has been emphasizing its brand parent story, with a new corporate-wide website that talks about the impact of all its brands, focusing on the values and mission of the entity that binds them together.
+Even product marketing leader Coca-Cola has been emphasizing its brand parent story, with a new corporate-wide website that talks about the impact of all its brands, focusing on the values and mission of the entity that binds them together.

 Why the new focus?

 People matter as much as products.
 In today’s radically transparent business environment, understanding a company’s integrity, values and, most importantly, intentions, matters more than ever.
 For customers, the purpose of the company can often be as important as the performance of its products.
 For employees, there is a heightened need for a corporate brand that connects.